 As the programmatic revolution was unleashed, this market for commoditised attention became more and more opaque.
 Publishers had no idea who was advertising on their sites and in their apps (because every user had a different ad served to them).
 Advertisers had no idea where their ads were being placed (because they were bidding for the user, and not buying space from the publisher directly).
 This opacity led to obvious problems of “brand safety”, where makers of wholesome consumer products suddenly found their ads running on white-supremacist, terrorist-sympathising, or pornographic content.
 But it also led to widespread fraud: click-farms, domain spoofing, bots, all exploiting the opacity of the market in order to generate fake attention, fake clicks – but real profits.

 As the market continues to grow, this market opacity makes a bubble possible.
 But that will only happen if the value of the underlying asset – in this case, users’ attention – declines.
 Is there any evidence of that happening?
 Hwang argues persuasively that there is.
-Ad-blocking is on the rise, on mobile now as well as desktop and particularly in the developing economics.
+Ad-blocking is on the rise, on mobile now as well as desktop and particularly in the developing economies.
 Consumers have advertising fatigue and banner blindness.
 And they’re clumsy, too; Hwang quotes a study that found that 50% of ad clickthroughs on mobile are the result of accidental “fat finger” clicks.
 And that’s only thinking about the human users; it’s clear that the value of getting the attention of a script in a click-farm somewhere is less than zero, and yet bots’ share of internet traffic is growing, not shrinking, and click fraud is becoming harder and harder to spot.

 Hwang also argues that the value of the medium itself isn’t worth as much as the hype might have you believe.
 The ability of digital ad platforms to target users is not actually as powerful as urban legends make out.
 Most data that ad platforms have on most users is inaccurate or incorrect.
 Ad-buyers have to trust the platforms themselves to report on effectiveness, despite repeated scandals in the past.
 At least with less-targeted platforms you know their limitations; modern programmatic ad platforms, Hwang argues, offer the greater problem of false certainty.